 Can you influence how the pupil premium is used?

 Schools are allowed to spend their pupil premium funding in whatever ways they see fit, because teachers and educational leaders are the most qualified at identifying what their pupils need most.
 However, the government advises that schools carefully plan their spending and ensure that the funding is not simply absorbed into the mainstream school budget.
 They are encouraged to ensure that spending is carefully targeted to increase the achievements of their disadvantaged pupils.
 Research has continued to show that if spent in the correct ways, pupil premium funding can help to increase the academic ability of underprivileged children; particularly in core subjects such as Maths and English.

-For information on pupil premium expenditure at Honywood School please CLICK HERE FOR PUPIL PREMIUM STRATEGY STATEMENT 2020-2021
+For information on pupil premium expenditure at Honywood School, please click the link below.